MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 ## Didn't work for you?

-Here are the top issues customers encounter when assigning admin roles:

-admin role and so you don't have permissions to assign admin roles to other users.
+You might not have the correct permissions and so you don't have access to assign admin roles to other users.
 Ask another admin to assign roles for you.

 ::: moniker range="o365-worldwide"